Friday, July 25th 2014

-The roads now looked to be levelling off, as it seemed to meander around a bend, but I was well aware that I shouldn’t get ones hopes up too soon.
+The roads now looked to be levelling off, as it seemed to meander around a bend, but I was well aware that I shouldn’t get one’s hopes up too soon.

 It was quite early on into the morning when I cycled passed the only other serious cyclist that I was going to encounter during the whole day, he looked western in appearance, but he was going in the opposite direction.
 We acknowledged each other and then we went our different way.

-The villages that I cycled through offered me cordial welcoming smiles, sometimes like on previous days they gave me gesture of a wave, as if to say ‘hello’.
+The villages that I cycled through offered me cordial welcoming smiles, sometimes like on previous days they gave me a gesture of a wave as if to say ‘hello’.
 It seemed that I was slowly leaving behind the lovely colourful Muslim sector of the south and was slowly heading into what I suppose you could consider in being the Burmese enclave.
-My deduction were drawn by the clothes that they were wearing.
+My deduction was drawn by the clothes that they were wearing.
 The males wore longies, a kind of a male version of a sarong – traditional male dress in Myanmar you could say.

 Annie had warned me to be very careful on this part of my journey as the road ran very close to the Myanmar border, but I couldn’t fathom out what her concerns were.
 I always found the Burmese to be very pleasant and easy to get on with people.
-I cycled through an army check point.
+I cycled through an army checkpoint.
 I presumed they were after illegal traffickers.
 They waved me through and offered me a friendly gesture of ‘hello.’

 The surrounding environs were no longer as dramatic.
-Nearly halfway through the journey I began to hear my chain squeaking over my iPod music.
+Nearly halfway through the journey, I began to hear my chain squeaking over my iPod music.
 I wasn’t sure how long it had been making that noise, but it was starting to concern me.
 I knew all too well what had caused it and that was probably down to the fact that the rain had probably washed all the lubricant off of it.
 I was aware that this would only get worse as time went on.
-So, at the first opportunity I called into a garage and bought myself some oil.
+So, at the first opportunity, I called into a garage and bought myself some oil.